Best 3D Printers

 What Is 3D Printing?

 3D printing is often referred to as additive manufacturing because the machine builds objects by adding materials layer by layer.
 You start with a 3D model and software that slices it into thin horizontal layers, with layer one at the bottom, layer two on top of layer one and so on.
-After the software slices the model, it sends it to the printer so the printer knows where to lay each layer of filament.
-For a more in-depth look, read this article about how 3D printing works.
+After the software slices the model, it sends it to the printer so the machine knows where to lay each layer of filament.

 How Does a 3D Printer Work?

 All the 3D printers on our lineup are Fused Filament Fabrication (FFF) printers, which work primarily with melted plastic.
 Think of an FFF printer like a giant glue gun; it melts a thick strand of plastic filament in the extruder, also called the print head, then drizzles it onto the print bed through a nozzle like icing through a metal icing cone.
 In most cases, the print head is attached to an axis, which moves like a marionette around the stationary print bed, carefully laying out filament.
-There are many other types of 3D printers, such as stereolithography and laser printers, and you can read about others in our future of 3D printing articles.
+There are many other types of 3D printers, such as stereolithography and laser printers.

 What Is 3D Print Quality Like?